socotecio/django-socio-grpc/docs/settings.rst

 specific pieces of information like headers, pagination data, and filters.
 Essentially, it provides mapping keys that indicate where to extract certain types of metadata.

+This setting can be partially overriden.
+If some keys are not provided the default ones are used

 For a standard configuration, you might have:

 .. code-block:: python

   "MAP_METADATA_KEYS": {
-      "HEADERS": "HEADERS",
-      "PAGINATION": "PAGINATION",
-      "FILTERS": "FILTERS",
+      "headers": "headers",
+      "pagination": "pagination",
+      "filters": "filters",
   }

-This means that when the framework encounters metadata, it knows to look for a ``HEADERS`` key to retrieve headers, a ``PAGINATION`` key to fetch pagination data, and a ``FILTERS`` key for filtering details.
+This means that when the framework encounters metadata, it knows to look for a ``headers`` key to retrieve headers, a ``pagination`` key to fetch pagination data, and a ``filters`` key for filtering details.

 .. note::

   See specific documentation for each:

-  - HEADERS : :ref:`Authentication<authentication-permissions>`
+  - headers : :ref:`Authentication<authentication-permissions>`
-  - FILTERS: :ref:`Filters<filters>`
+  - filters: :ref:`Filters<filters>`
-  - PAGINATION: Coming soon
+  - pagination: :ref:`Pagination<pagination>`

 .. _settings-log-ok-response: